Dedicated Kidney Care Advocate: Meet Nurse Care Manager Shannon Smith

 “At Strive, I get to take charge of their healthcare and give them the tools they need to help them manage their kidney health.”

-As part of the Strive Health and Independence Blue Cross Kidney Care Management Program, Smith conducts phone, video and home visits in the Philadelphia area.
+As part of a Strive Health Care Management Program with a major health insurance organization, Smith conducts phone, video and home visits in the Philadelphia area.
 Her current caseload includes 125 patients at various stages of kidney disease, each with unique needs.
 She helps them address the factors that have contributed to impaired kidney function.
 She also guides those who may need dialysis or a kidney transplant.

 It’s a role that allows Smith to use more than two decades of direct care and patient education experience at an earlier stage in a person’s kidney disease journey.
 It’s a job she loves.